 Diagnosis and treatment

-Strep throat can often be diagnosed in the doctor’s office or clinic with a rapid antigen test, done after your doctor takes a swab from your throat.
+Strep throat can often be diagnosed in the doctor’s office or clinic with a rapid antigen test, using a swab sample from your throat.
 The test may also be called called a quick strep test.
-It’s possible the test is negative, indicating you don’t have strep throat, but your doctor may still suspect you do.
+The test can be negative, indicating you don’t have strep throat, but your doctor may still suspect you do.
 If this is the case, your doctor will send another swab for a more detailed analysis in a lab.

-Treatment is antibiotics.
+Treatment is with antibiotics.
 It’s important to remember that you still are contagious until about 24 hours after you started the medication.
 Your doctor may also recommend that you take an over-the-counter pain reliever to help reduce the swelling and pain.

 If you suspect sepsis, call 9-1-1 or go to a hospital and tell your medical professional, “I AM CONCERNED ABOUT SEPSIS.”